RajatJangra2653/ai-developer/Labs/lab-04.md

 ## Task 1: Try the app without the OpenAPI Plugin

-In this task, you will explore different flow types in Azure AI Foundry by running the app without the OpenAPI Plugin to observe its default behavior.
+In this task, you will explore different flow types in Microsoft Foundry by running the app without the OpenAPI Plugin to observe its default behavior.

 1. Launch your AI Chat app in any of the languages, submit the following prompt, and see how it responds: